Privacy Notice

 What is a Privacy Notice?

-A privacy notice is a statement that describes how NHS Cheshire and Merseyside collects, uses, retains and discloses personal information.
+A privacy notice is a statement that describes how an organisation collects, uses, retains and discloses personal information.
 Different organisations sometimes use different terms and it can be referred to as a privacy statement, a fair processing notice or a privacy policy.

 To ensure that we process your personal data fairly and lawfully we are required to inform you: